-- 28 Remark: In the sense of /SigG/ the certification authority (CA) mentioned in several documents of the sponsor, is part of the certification service provider (CSP) under which all roles acting under an appropriate security policy of the CSP are subsumed, e. g. the card manufacturer (CM). - 29 The different steps and ways of delivering the TOE as well as the procedures for initialization and personalisation have been described in detail in "CardOS® V4.2B FIPS, Delivery and Operation, Edition 06/2007", version 1.00 as of June 06, 2007 by Siemens AG.
+- Remark: In the sense of /SigG/ the certification authority (CA) mentioned in several documents of the sponsor, is part of the certification service provider (CSP) under which all roles acting under an appropriate security policy of the CSP are subsumed, e. g. the card manufacturer (CM).
+The notation CSP is used in the sequel in this sense. - The delivery procedure for the TOE is described by the sponsor as follows:

+The different steps and ways of delivering the TOE as well as the procedures for initialization and personalisation have been described in detail in "Delivery and Operation, CardOS DI V4.2B, Edition 10/2007", version 1.20 as of October 08, 2007 by Siemens AG.
 This document describes the delivery to the chip manufacturer, the certification authority, the card holder and to terminal developers as well as the procedures of initialization, key generation, personalization and installation of certificates.